netbrain/visual-regression-action/README.md

 ## What It Does

-This GitHub Action runs your Playwright tests, compares screenshots against your base branch, and posts a PR comment showing what changed.
+This GitHub Action captures screenshots from your Playwright tests, compares them between your base branch and PR, and posts a comment showing what changed.
 No more "looks good to me" reviews when the button moved 5 pixels or the color shifted slightly.

 [See it in action →](https://github.com/netbrain/visual-regression-action/pull/3)